At a Glance

 Highlight Relevant Qualifications: Make sure to prominently display your ACS Certificate, Gas Safe Registration, and any other relevant qualifications in your CV.
 These are essential for the role and should be easy to find.

-Detail Your Experience: Include specific examples of your previous work as a Gas Service Engineer.
+Detail Your Experience: In your CV, include specific examples of your previous work as a Gas Service Engineer.
 Mention the types of jobs you've handled, especially in high-volume settings, to demonstrate your capability to manage the workload.

 How to prepare for a job interview at R9 Recruitment Ltd